abrdn Private Equity Opportunities Trust

 Drawdowns may exceed distributions in the near term, as market activity slows.

 APEO received £83.6m in distributions from its funds during the interim period, down from the £120.6m a year prior.
-The team does expect drawdowns to exceed distributions in the near term, as private equity mergers and acquisitions (M&A) activity begins to slow down in light of a weakening economic outlook, however trade and financial buyers have remained active.
+The team does expect drawdowns to exceed distributions in the near term, as private equity M&A activity begins to slow down in light of a weakening economic outlook, however the manager says that trade and financial buyers have remained active.
 The net result may be an increase in the percentage of commitments.

 Below are the largest distributions made during the period.
 Note that just after the end of March, APEO made a partial realisation of its holding in Action, which generated €26.0m in cash.